nba-emu/NanoBoyAdvance/README.md

 ## Compiling

+For Windows users:
--IMPORTANT: You must download Qt at https://www.qt.io/download-open-source/
+-IMPORTANT: You must download SDL2 at https://www.libsdl.org/download-2.0.php
--IMPORTANT: You must also download SDL at https://www.libsdl.org/download-2.0.php -You must add these to the PATH, or add them to the cache if you are using CMake GUI.
+-IMPORTANT: You must also download Qt at https://www.qt.io/download-open-source/ (if you want to build the Qt frontend) -You must add these to the PATH, or add them to the cache if you are using CMake GUI.

+Linux users usually just install the libraries via package manager and should be good.

 ```
 mkdir build
 cd build